robin-bakkenes-avanade/ModernDataEngineering/DAY 01: Labs 01 & 02.md

 1. Open the Azure portal  and sign in to your account.
 2. In the left pane, select All services.
 3. In the search box, type SQL Database and select Azure SQL Database from the results.
-4. On the Stream Analytics jobs page, select Add.
-5. Select the resource group you created in Lab 02.
+4. Select the resource group you created in Lab 01.
-6. Enter a database name, for instance with prefix **mdebootcamp**.
+5. Enter a database name, for instance with prefix **mdebootcamp**.
-7. Create a sql server to host your database.
+6. Create a sql server to host your database.
     - Insert SQL servername, for instance with prefix **mdebootcamp**.
     - Insert Login name
     - Insert and confirm password
     - Set location to West Europe
     - Press OK.
-8. In the Compute + storage section select **Basic**
+7. In the Compute + storage section select **Basic**
-9. Review + Create
+8. Review + Create

 ### Create flatfile on blob
 1. Open text editor en create a .csv file with city, latitude, longtitude as headers